handpoint/doc/javascript/javascriptreleasenotes.md

 ## 7.1.0
 **Features**:

-We are introducing a new transaction type called .
-The pre-authorization feature refers to a process where a certain amount of funds is temporarily reserved or held from a customer's account before the actual payment transaction takes place.
-During the pre-authorization period the funds are reserved but not yet transferred from the cardholder's account to the merchant.

-Also take a look at our,  and  operations.

 We are introducing a new transaction type called [Pre-Authorization](javascripttransactiontypes#pre-auth).
 A pre-authorization charge, also known as a pre-auth or authorization hold, is a temporary hold placed on a customer's payment card.
 It's used to verify that the account is valid and has sufficient funds to cover a pending transaction, without actually debiting the cardholder's account upfront.

 A pre-authorized transaction can be increased ([Pre-Auth Increase](javascripttransactiontypes#pre-auth-increase)), for example if a tab was opened and the consumer is adding new orders going above the initial pre-authorized amount.